nerolation/Ethereum-ticket-system/blogpost.md

 Even if users start purchasing tickets from many different builders/searchers, we're still talking about relatively modest amounts of money.
 In fact, having tickets redeemable at the 4 largest builders (as of June '23: beaver, 0x69, flashbots and rsync) would give a probability of being included in the next block of >70%.

+Nevertheless, it remains challenging to identify trustworhy builders.
+Malicious builder could sell tickets without providing signatures or including transactions, so we'd have to rely on some reputation system for builders.

 At this point, some might ask, "*Aren't you just suggesting to legitimize private order flows?*", and the answer is "*Yes, but with some some caveats*".
 It's important to note that this is not equivalent to the typical private order flows (POF) often found in the MEV context.
 These POFs usually involve private agreements between users (typically through wallet apps) and searchers with the intention of maximizing profits through exclusive access to MEV, which can threaten decentralization.
 The ticketing system, on the other hand, focuses on enhancing privacy for transaction that cannot be meaningfully front- or back runned.